lf94/summonscript/README.md

 ## Calling all math wizards and math witches

-I need your help.
-SDFs are a difficult subject for me.
-In particular, it is difficult to create SDF code for sketching.
-At the least we need to be able to combine lines, arcs, and beziers.
-I will help you in any way I can with the system, but the actual math is out of my reach.
-Thank you for reading my plea.

-Of course, if you come up with any other SDFs to add to SummonScript I would love to merge them in.
+SDFs are not easy.
+If you come up with any useful SDFs please consider contributing them!
+I would love to merge them in.
 You will see my threshold for merging is very liberal.
 I care most of all that code CAD is successful, and I need all the help I can get my hands on.

 ## Background